gabrielgfa/digitalhub-challenge/README.md

 1. **Source Control:** Developer pushes code → [GitLab CI](https://docs.gitlab.com/ci/) triggers pipeline
 2. **Linting & Unit Tests:** Python tests + code quality checks
+3. **Approval Gate:** Manual approval before production deploy
-3. **Build & Package:** SAM build and package commands
+4. **Build & Package:** SAM build and package commands
-4. **Approval Gate:** Manual approval before production deploy
 5. **Deployment:** Deploy to environment
 6. **Monitoring:** CloudWatch logs and metrics (maybe with a Datadog integration for better monitoring)

 ## Wrap-up

 Thanks for the fun challenge!
 I really enjoyed putting this together.
-I’m looking forward to chatting with you in the interview and hearing your thoughts.
+I’m looking forward to chatting with you in the interview and hearing your thoughts. 🙂